-It is my intent to provide an environment where my clients feel safe and cared about.
-A place that supports the release of their pain and suffering and the achievement of their goals and dreams.
+Conveniently located in Walnut Creek, California, it is the intent of my practice to provide an environment where my clients feel safe and cared about.
+A place that supports the release of your pain and suffering and the achievement of your goals and dreams.

 I am always humbled by my client’s willingness to open up and allow me to see their pain and share their dreams.
 I am blessed to have found and to be able to offer very effective resources to help my clients heal, grow and succeed.